-Operational Risk Governance, Framework and Tools
+Operational Risk Governance, Framework and Programmes

-Operational risk is managed through a framework of policies and procedures by which business and support units properly identify, assess, monitor, mitigate and report their risks.
-The ORMC meets monthly to provide oversight of operational risk matters across the Group.
+Operational risk is managed through a framework of policies and procedures by which business and support units identify, assess, monitor, mitigate and report their risks.
+The ORMC meets monthly and provides oversight of operational risk matters across the Group.